 The Ivory Page

-Please note that these notes are for information and guidance only.
+These notes are for information and guidance only.
 I have done my best to be accurate, but I cannot accept responsibilty: I am not qualified to give official advice.

 UK Ivory Sales Act and Article 10